ankay212000/Pocket_News/README.md

   For Google Sign in Button <a href="https://pub.dev/packages/flutter_auth_buttons">flutter_auth_buttons</a> is used.
 ## Features
 1. Get latest 1 hour news refreshed every time.
-2. Firebase authentication login and Registration,Google Sign in
+2. Firebase authentication login and Registration,Google Sign in (Google sign in implemented by <a href="https://github.com/anand-aman">Aman Anand</a>)
 3. Sharing of news via any sharing medium
 4. Bookmark feature (implemented by <a href="https://github.com/anand-aman">Aman Anand</a>)
 5. Multilingual news (implemented by <a href="https://github.com/anand-aman">Aman Anand</a>)